fbpx

 If your training plan is too short, you won’t have time to build your fitness to meet your marathon goal.

-Don’t pick a marathon training plan that doesn’t easily fit your lifestyle.
-If the long runs aren’t doable on the day, or the plan has too many running days than you can handle, find a different plan.
+Don’t pick a marathon training plan that doesn’t fit easily into your lifestyle.
+If the long runs aren’t doable on the day, or the plan has more running days than you can handle, find a different plan.

-If the plan is too hard to follow, you won’t do it and set yourself up for failure!
+If the plan is too hard to follow, you won’t do it and may set yourself up for failure.

-The most crucial way to get better at running is to be consistent with your training.
+One of the best training tips I can give you as a coach is to be consistent.
+The only way to get better at running is to be dedicated and consistent with your training.
 If you pick up your marathon training here and there, you won’t be ready for race day.
 That’s a guarantee.

 Training for a marathon is a commitment, so you need to jump in with both feet.